DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.8.0.md

 - Now using Unreal's Metasounds for most of the game's audio
 - New song in the game
 - Outside-of-battle music will fade into the in-battle music when combat starts
-- NOTE: Instead of using completely separate tracks for in-battle and out-of-battle music, I plan to make calmer versions of the existing tracks to use as out-of-battle music.
+- NOTE: Instead of using completely separate tracks for in-battle and out-of-battle music, I will make calmer versions of the existing tracks to use as out-of-battle music.
 - Replaced most of the existing sounds with new, royalty-free sounds
 - Right now, the game's audio is unmixed, so some things might be way too loud!
 - Some sounds are just placeholders for now